georgepappy/LinearRegression/writeup_final_project_george_pappy.md

 - Days on Market (integer) : the number of days between the home's listing date and the sale date

-This Home Sale Price could be used as a hyperparameter in predicting this alternative target to give realtors a sense of how long the house will remain unsold at different price points.
+Home Sale Price could be used as a hyperparameter in predicting this alternative target to give realtors a sense of how long the house will remain unsold at different price points.

 ## Algorithms

-The primary predictive models developed for this project were Linear Regressions, both with and without regularization (Lasso, Ridge, ElasticNet).
+The primary predictive models developed for this project were Linear Regressors, both with and without regularization (Lasso, Ridge, ElasticNet).
 Tree-based regressors (Random Forest, XGBoost) were also developed.
 Extensive feature engineering was performed to incrementally improve model performance before selecting the best models (one Linear Regressor and one Tree-Based model).
-The primary perfromance metric was Mean Absolute Error (MAE, in $) since this was deemed to be the most customer-friendly (and understandable) metric.
+The primary perfromance measure was Mean Absolute Error (MAE, in $) since this was deemed to be the most customer-friendly (and understandable) metric.
 R-squared and Root Mean Square Error (RMSE) were also considered during the modeling process.

 ## Tools